 What is a Hike?

-My answer is that what is intended by the word “hike” is anything ranging from a walk to a climb, typically on natural terrain ranging from dirt paths to trickier surfaces such as rocks, scree, tree roots, and even streams.
+For most of us, a hike is anything ranging from a walk to a climb, typically on natural terrain ranging from dirt paths to trickier surfaces such as rocks, scree, tree roots, and even streams.
 Usually, a hike is longer than a walk.
 It could be an hour or two or all day.
 It could also include camping overnight on an extended hike.

 “Hike” in the Urban Dictionary